ComputationalRadiationPhysics/picongpu/doc/markdown/user/Abstraction.md

 Therefore, it can not be assumed to be available on all systems.

 *CUDA* on the other hand does currently (version 7.5) not support such out-of-order queues in any way.
-The user has to define dependencies explicitly through the order the tasks are enqueued into the queues (called streams in *CUDA*).
+The user has to define dependencies explicitly through the order the tasks are enqueued into the queues (called queues in *CUDA*).
-Within a stream, tasks are always executed in sequential order, while multiple streams are executed in parallel.
+Within a queue, tasks are always executed in sequential order, while multiple queues are executed in parallel.
-Streams can wait for events enqueued into other streams.
+Queues can wait for events enqueued into other queues.

-In both APIs, *OpenCL* and *CUDA*, a task graph can be emulated by creating one stream per task and enqueuing a unique event after each task, which can be used to wait for the preceding task.
+In both APIs, *OpenCL* and *CUDA*, a task graph can be emulated by creating one queue per task and enqueuing a unique event after each task, which can be used to wait for the preceding task.
-However, this is not feasible due to the large stream and event creation costs as well as other overheads within this process.
+However, this is not feasible due to the large queue and event creation costs as well as other overheads within this process.

 Therefore, to be compatible with a wide range of APIs, the interface for task parallelism has to be constrained.
 Instead of a general DAG, multiple queues of sequentially executed tasks will be used to describe task parallelism.
-Events that can be enqueued into the queues enhance the basic task parallelism by enabling synchronization between different streams, devices or the host threads.
+Events that can be enqueued into the queues enhance the basic task parallelism by enabling synchronization between different queues, devices or the host threads.

 Data Parallelism
 ----------------